-Prior to using the notebook, I kept an on-going to-do list on a sheet of A4 paper.
-I would write everything down that needed to get done whether it had to be done that day, that week, or in three months’ time.
-When the page filled up, I would transfer un-finished tasks to a new page so that I could start all over again.
+Before using the notebook, I kept an ongoing to-do list on a sheet of A4 paper.
+I would write everything down that needed to get done whether it had to be done that day, that week, or in three months.
+When the page filled up, I would transfer unfinished tasks to a new page so that I could start all over again.

 This was a great way to keep track of the various tasks I needed to do, but it was also a bit frustrating.
 That’s because I never managed to finish everything that was written down on the page!
 There was just too much to do, and so many things were “future” things so I couldn’t do them then, even if I wanted to.

 And so, my 2019 book was broken down by weeks with a two-page spread.
 On the left, I was able to write little notes to myself, and it eventually evolved to track blog posts to write (although I’ve not been that good about it this year!) and to track things like my weight and measurements, sleep patterns, runs, and steps – and to write a short reflection of the week.